avimegiddo/word-search-google-sheet/README.md

 ## Contact

-If you have any questions about this privacy policy, please do not hesitate to contact us.
-Email us at megiddo at gmail.com
+If you have any questions about this privacy policy, please do not hesitate to contact me.
+Email me at megiddo at gmail.com

 ## Acknowledgments

 The code for this script was co-authored with ChatGPT.
 However, it is self-contained and does not involve any external APIs or calls to AI when it is run.
 Your data and device will remain secure.

-We hope you enjoy using the Word Search Generator tool to engage and challenge your students or to simply have fun solving word search puzzles.
+I hope you enjoy using the Word Search Generator tool to engage and challenge your students or to simply have fun solving word search puzzles.
 If you have any questions or feedback, please feel free to reach out.

 Happy puzzling!